lanejm/gwa-website/README.md

 ## Dependencies

-This project utilizes [Bulma] (https://bulma.io/) for CSS framework.
+This project utilizes [Bulma](https://bulma.io/) for CSS framework.

-You can learn more about getting started with this framework here (https://bulma.io/documentation/overview/start/).
+You can learn more about getting started with this framework [here](https://bulma.io/documentation/overview/start/).

 ## Previews